ShitComunnistSays/wikitest/How-to-protect-your-Masternode-VPS-against-DDoS-attack---Linux.md

 ## Problem
 Since all Masternode IP address is visible in all wallets, it's possible that someone try to attack one or many.
-Like a 51% Attack ( never happen in NeoScrypt algorithm).

-Depending of your VPS specifications, it could restart and you'd lose some coins, till it turn on again.
+Depending on your VPS specifications, it could restart and you'd lose some coins, till it turn on again.
 ***

 ## Solution